Keatley Creek archaeological site: Debate about occupation and abandonment

 Some controversy surrounds the dates of Keatley Creek's occupation and the reason for its depopulation.
 The debate is impeded partly by the margin of error associated with radiocarbon dating.
 What is agreed by all researchers is that long before contact and colonization the large villages had disappeared—although the local area was never abandoned by indigenous peoples and, before contact and colonization, the indigenous population rose again.
-As the villages in the mid-Fraser Canyon contained one of the highest population densities in the Pacific Northwest, their breakup must have had significant repercussions for social life throughout the entire region.
+As the villages in the Mid-Fraser Canyon contained one of the highest population densities in the Pacific Northwest, their breakup must have had significant repercussions for social life throughout the entire region.
 In identifying the exact reason, or reasons, for that change there is less consensus.

 To be sure, not all researchers agree the site was continuously inhabited, nor do they agree on how or why the social communities came together.
-Two main proposals have been formulated: Hayden emphasizes technological development, and Prentiss' emphasizes environmental factors and limitations.
+Two main proposals have been formulated: Hayden emphasizes technological development, and Prentiss emphasizes environmental factors and limitations.

 Early occupancy and catastrophe

 Hayden places Keatley Creek's occupancy as beginning in 2600 BP and ending c.
 1000 BP (650 BC – 950 AD).
 The villages came together at a moment which allowed for technological improvements to allow for the production of food surpluses through salmon harvest, and with the development of competitive feasting, social inequality emerged.

 The villages were long-lived until a serious problem with the salmon population arose, leading to abandonment in 1000 AD.
-This is when a single catastrophic event — a massive rockslide below Lillooet at Texas Creek — destroyed salmon runs in the Fraser and created a crisis for Keatley Creek residents.
+This is when a single catastrophic event—a massive rockslide below Lillooet at Texas Creek—destroyed salmon runs in the Fraser and created a crisis for Keatley Creek residents.
 The slide would have created a long-lasting dam for salmon, preventing their access to necessary spawning beds.

-The exact date of the Texas Creek slide is unclear, as is evidence of a large backed-up lake are problems cited within Hayden's thesis.
+The exact date of the Texas Creek slide is unclear, as is evidence of a large backed-up lake; both problems are cited within Hayden's thesis.